planeth44/pure-JS-PWA/readme.md

   - I wrote a little helper function to get or set a property from control`[name]` as property path
   - this make it possible to have a deeply nested object Thing

-## Auto save
+## Data binding
 - Auto save is expected in a mobile app,it’s a given
+This means that you need some sort of data-binding one way or two way depending on your design.

+For some previos PWA in production I experimented with as standalone library : data-tier.
+It was "kind of" great in that the concept and the docs resonated with what I had in mind.
+But in use it turned out to be too much for the kind of app I make.
+The library weight [] and it's quite slow on the initializion phase.
+I think that the problem is it caters to too many use case thtat don’t apply to what I do.

-  - with form control you get a lot of built-in event.
+Thinking about that, I realized that form control give you a lot of built-in events.
+That would be a good start to implement a rustic data-binding.
 I went for the `change` event.
 It is fired after the value has changed https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event
-  - all the data from the form controls are available in formData.
-But you need to transform formData to a storable object Things. the FormData is not storable as is in indexedDB.
+  - all the values in the form controls are available in formData.
+But the FormData object is not storable as is in indexedDB, you need to transform it to a storable object.
   - after a `change` event you want to update the model property from the form control.
-  You can do it with some additional control
+  - You can do it with some additional control
-  - you can overide the default updating with `data-change` attribute on the form control element
+  it’s possible to overide the default updating with `data-change` attribute on the form control element
     - this let you do some computation on the new value
     - or even set other object property (example in changeHandler)

+As the Thing could need an update, I wanted to have a way to update the form controls from a Thing object when the page is loaded.
+This is done by looping through all the controls.
+I wrote a formControlUpdater with one method per form control type.
+This provide the other side of a two way data-binding.
+Very rustic but only what I need and not more.

 #### alternate method
   - alternatively with a simpler mapping, [there is an example from Jake Archibald](https://jakearchibald.com/2021/encoding-data-for-post-requests/#bonus-round-converting-formdata-to-json)

 ## Form validation
   - The built-in UI for validation is not always desirable.
-    - form can get long
+    - the form can get long and on a mobile it’s not easy to scroll back to a missing field
-    - or we could add form controls along the way
+    - another case is adding othe form controls along the way
-  - To get a custom validation UI, add the attribute `novalidate` to your form
+  - To make a custom validation UI, add the attribute `novalidate` to your form
   - Validation is called when the `submit` event is fired
   - A list of errors is shown at the top of the page and validation messages are added below the fields
   - When all data is validated, we call a sync to the server